 The York River Symphony Orchestra was founded in 1984 with the help of the York County School Board.
 Since then membership has grown from a small chamber orchestra to that of a full-instrumentation symphony orchestra.
 The orchestra is a nonprofit organization whose purpose is to provide an opportunity for dedicated avocational musicians to perform on a volunteer basis in a first-class musical organization, providing high quality, low cost musical entertainment for our community at large.

+The York River Symphony Orchestra, first known as the York River Community Orchestra, began under the umbrella of the Yorktown Arts Foundation, from whom they have received much support.
 The original reason for forming the orchestra was to give the string students with advanced abilities a challenging opportunity for playing orchestral repertoire along with other members of the community.
 The York County School System provided rehearsal space and access to a music library at Yorktown Middle School.
 Newport News Shipbuilding furnished large equipment and percussion instruments.
-Founding members Peggy Hadden, Jean Kirkham, Warren Redhair, Marge Fricke, Marion Bowditch, and Florace Arnold were among those who supplied the essential hard work, dedication, and perseverance.
+Peggy Hadden, Jean Kirkham, Warren Redhair, Marge Fricke, Marion Bowditch, and Florace Arnold were among the founders who supplied the essential hard work, dedication, and perseverance.